Adh-ir/SAICA_Scribe/README.md

 ## 🐳 Docker Deployment

-Run CA Scribe in a Docker container for production or isolated development:
+Run CA Scribe in a Docker container for production or isolated development.
+This ensures cross-platform compatibility (Windows, Mac, Linux).

 ```bash
 # Quick start with Docker Compose